7 Data Wrangling

 <dbl>

-Sometimes an average for the whole dataset is nice, but it can sometimes be useful to see how an average breaks down by different factors.
+Sometimes an average for the whole dataset is nice, but it’s probably more useful to see how an average breaks down by different factors.
 For example, what is the average rate of MID initiation by year?
-If we combine summarize() with group_by() we can see:
+If we combine summarize() with group_by() we can get an answer to this question:

 Data |>